actualbudget/docs/docs/advanced/oauth-auth.md

         "issuer": "URL for the OpenId Provider",
         "client_id": "client_id given by the provider",
         "client_secret": "client_secret given by the provider",
-        "server_hostname": "your actual server URL (so the provider redirects you to this)" }
+        "server_hostname": "your Actual Server URL (so the provider redirects you to this)" }
 ```